 Student Graduation Fees.
 Students on either campus pay a fee at the time of graduation.
-The fee for masters students is \$50 and the fee for doctoral students is \$100.
-The doctoral graduation fee includes the cost of having the dissertation added to the University Microfilms International (UMI) database and to have the abstract published in Dissertation Abstracts International.
+The fee for all students is \$55.

 University Fees.
 A student health fee of \$316 is charged for all full-time Reynolda campus students.
 A transcript fee of \$50 is charged to newly matriculating students on the Reynolda campus.